 |Example: $1,500 monthly payment actually consists of $500 towards the outstanding principal and $1,000 towards the interest with $1,500 due on the maturity date||Example: $500 monthly payment is applied only towards interest and full $10,000 loan amount is due on the maturity date||Example: $10,000 loan for a friend’s small business is due on a specific date||Example: $10,000 loan for a friend's small business is due at any time or whenever financially feasible|

-A professional collection agency will charge the lender either a flat fee or a percentage of the outstanding debt, so it’s sometimes in the lender’s interest to negotiate a debt settlement agreement with the borrower and accept less than the original amount owed.
+In the event that a borrower enlists a professional collection agency, they’ll be charged either a flat fee or a percentage of the outstanding debt.
+As a result, it’s sometimes in the lender’s interest to negotiate a debt settlement agreement with the borrower, and accept less than the original amount owed.

-A promise to pay contract may include these additional provisions:
+A promissory note may include these additional provisions: